Mecca Flats: Artifacts found at Crown Hall

 In July 2018, construction workers found the tiled floor of the basement at Mecca Flats while they were digging a hole for a pipe while Crown Hall was under construction.
 This discovery revealed that the overall design of the building included more bright and vivid colors than previously thought.
 It is assumed that most, if not all, of the building was decorated with similar vibrant colors because the basement tile matches the same pattern as the flooring in the court.
 The colors of the patterned floor tile that were discovered include blues, oranges, and browns.
 The construction work being done at Crown Hall was suspended so that a team of historians and urban archaeologists can excavate a portion of the remaining tile.
 These artifacts will be installed in a permanent exhibit dedicated to the Mecca Flat at the Graham Resource Center once the tiles have been properly preserved.

-Works inspired by the Mecca Flats
+Media inspirations

 "In the Mecca" by Gwendolyn Brooks

 Aspiring author Gwendolyn Brooks was once a worker for one of the residents at Mecca Flats and she started delivering goods door-to-door.
 Through her job, she became familiar with nearly all of the residents and got to learn about their lives and culture.
 She later wrote a long poem called "In the Mecca" that discussed the effects that urban design and discourses had on the residents of the Mecca Flat during the time of the building's decline.
 Brooks's writing also included narrative about the bleak time period at the Mecca Apartments when the complex was used as a tenement for poor and mostly African-American residents.